-The large white marble structure houses a large library, several museums, special exhibits, the administrative offices of the Grand Lodge of Iowa AF & AM, the Linn County Genealogy Society and the Linn County Medical Society.
+The large white marble structure houses a four floor library, several museums, special exhibits, the administrative offices of the Grand Lodge of Iowa A.F. & A.M. the Linn County Genealogy Society

 In 1884 the first Masonic library building anywhere in the world was opened to the public in Cedar Rapids, Iowa.
 The building was supposed to last one hundred years, but nobody predicted the impact a building would have on the collections which grew so quickly that the building housing them proved too small and crowded.
 Thus, in 1952, the old library was demolished and the current marble building opened on the same site in 1955.

 Today the Iowa Masonic Library and Museum is regarded as one of the best facilities in the world to perform Masonic research.
 The Library houses over 250,000 volumes of which thousands are rare Masonic books for the serious researcher, and a circulating collection for the casual reader.
 The Library also collects materials dealing with non-Masonic topics.
 The Iowa collection contains materials dealing with Iowa history, government, education, social history, religion, etc. In addition the Library boasts a number of volumes on spirituality, religion, philosophy, history, literature, and biography.
 Included are several special collections including: A.E.
 Waite Collection of esoteric and occult science, Dr. Arthur W. Erskine Collection of original papers and materials in the field of X-ray technology, Joseph A. Walkes Collection of Prince Hall Masonry and the Harvey Collection of Landscape Architecture.